 Inspired by a 2010 County growth projection presentation, Michele quickly identified the need for legal services to support the growing aging population.
 The firm was already working in estate planning, but it was clear that helping families in a more comprehensive way was necessary.
 The idea was born to focus strictly on elder law, which includes helping families create Wills, Trusts, and Powers of Attorney; planning to protect their assets from the costs of long-term care; and administering their loved ones’ estates.
 Immediately, Michele wanted to support her own family in this area, not wanting to see her parents exhaust the fruits of their labor on the potential costs of long-term care in the future.
 It’s easy to relay the feelings that come naturally toward her own family to the clients Michele serves every day.

 Michele maintains membership with WealthCounsel, the National Academy of Elder Law Attorneys, the National Care Planning Council, and the Elder Law Section of the Delaware State Bar Association.
 Michele is past President of Soroptimist International of Seaford and the Curiosity Service Foundation.
-She is currently a member of the Board of Directors of TidalHealth, Inc. and the Board Chair of TidalHealth Nanticoke, Inc.
+She is currently a member of the Board of Directors of TidalHealth, Inc. Michele is a past Board Chair of TidalHealth Nanticoke, Inc.

-Michele resides in Seaford with her husband, John Wells, and their four sons, Chase, Josh, Will and Jack.
-John is a championship winning football and softball coach at Sussex Central High School.
-Chase is a West Chester University graduate, Bethany Beach lifeguard and elementary school paraprofessional.
-Josh is a Georgia Tech graduate, an embedded software engineer, and lives in New York City.
-Will and Jack attend Worcester Preparatory School and are avid golfers and year-round swimmers.
-In her spare time, Michele loves spending time with family, relaxing in Bethany Beach, and enjoys reading and traveling.
+Michele resides with her husband, John Wells, and their son, Jack, all of whom miss their older boys who are thriving in their adulthood.
+John is a championship-winning football and softball coach at Sussex Central High School.
+Chase is a West Chester University graduate, Bethany Beach lifeguard and is pursuing a master’s degree in history education.
+Josh is a Georgia Tech graduate and embedded software engineer living in New York City.
+Will is a freshman at the University of Georgia, majoring in business/real estate and is planning to go to law school.
+Jack attends Worcester Preparatory School, runs cross-country and swims competitively year-round.
+In Michele’s spare time, she enjoys traveling, spending time with family and friends, and relaxing at the beach.